finbourne/lusid-sdk-java/sdk/docs/WorkspaceApi.md

         // WorkspaceApi apiInstance = apiFactory.build(WorkspaceApi.class);

         WorkspaceApi apiInstance = ApiFactoryBuilder.build(fileName).build(WorkspaceApi.class);
-        String visibility = "shared"; // String | The visibility for the workspace being created.
-Must be `shared` or `personal`; case is important.
+        String visibility = "shared"; // String | The visibility for the workspace being created; case is important.
+Available values: shared, personal.
         WorkspaceCreationRequest workspaceCreationRequest = new WorkspaceCreationRequest(); // WorkspaceCreationRequest | The workspace to be created.
         Boolean includeItemAccess = false; // Boolean | If true, includes the workspace item actions the user is permitted to perform in the response.
 Defaults to false. try {